What Can I Do With a Major In Asian Languages and Literature?

-UGA Specific Information for Chinese Language and Literature
+UGA Specific Information for Asian Languages and Literature

 Want to learn a language spoken by more people than speak English and Spanish combined?
 Want to communicate with people in one of the world’s largest economies?
 The Chinese Program in the Department of Comparative Literature offers both a major and a minor in Chinese Language and Literature.
 Study of Chinese gives you access to a culture and history shared by nearly a fifth of the world’s population and to one of the longest continuous literary traditions.
 Study-abroad in Asia is encouraged.
 Courses include introductory and intermediate language, literary Chinese, and courses in Chinese and Asian literature and culture.
 The program pays equal attention to the four language skills of speaking, listening, reading, and writing.
 Graduates should be able to read diverse Chinese texts with little external help except from dictionaries, and should also be able to express ideas about complex social and literary issues orally and in writing in grammatical Chinese.

 The Chinese Language and Literature program is a branch of the language arts.
 Opportunities for graduates include graduate study, education, Foreign Service, and international business.
 Students majoring in Chinese Language and Literature study one of the major languages of the industrial world and prepare in literature, language, culture, and linguistics for professions in international business, banking, trade, travel, and other professions in the public and private sector.
 However, the development of language proficiency and an understanding of Chinese culture will make a student majoring in Chinese Language and Literature an asset to organizations around the world.

 Class of 2022 Career Outcomes for Asian Languages and Literature*

 ** Includes Self-Employed

 To find additonal clubs and organizations, visit the Center for Student Organizations.